LTE Cell Reselection

 Log Analysis

-Check out if SIB5 is being transmitted and it is configured as you intended.
+Check whether SIB5 is being transmitted and whether it is configured as intended.

 Following log shows the point where cell reselection happens.
 First RRC Connection Release specifies the cell reslection priority of each cell.
 Then UE reselect the cell based on the priority and camp onto the reselected cell.